Perinatal Palliative Care Resources

 To have your program added to the above site or to request to be added to the

 Perinatal Palliative Care Program Development Tool This is a really helpful resource for hospitals early in the process of starting a Perinatal Hospice program.
 It costs less than $40 and worth every penny.
 If you feel passionately that your local hospital should start a program, it wouldn’t be out of line for you to buy this and give it to the leadership at your local hospital.

 Perinatal Hospice Video French

 Perinatal Hospice Video Polish

 Perinatal Hospice Video Japanese

-Perinatal Loss Handouts and Education
+Perinatal Loss Education and family literature

 Resolve Through Sharing / Bereavement Services find literature for staff education and the best patient handouts in the world (also avail in Spanish) plus classes in Bereavement Education.